abijithraja/Jarvis/README.md

 Jarvis is a local, voice-enabled AI assistant for Windows that combines speech recognition, local LLM responses, text-to-speech, desktop automation, and optional browser/vision tools.

+Status: This is an experimental project and is still in progress.

 ## What It Does

 - Listens to microphone input and transcribes speech using Faster-Whisper.